-Parker Poe provides its clients with a broad and deep level of experience that can react quickly and thoughtfully to a client’s needs.
-With more than 10 lawyers in the public finance practice group, experience representing both issuers and financial institutions, and a dedicated public finance tax partner, Parker Poe provides clients with responsive, thoughtful guidance as they navigate today’s complicated municipal bond market.
+Parker Poe's Public Finance Practice Group provides its clients with a broad and deep level of experience and can react quickly and thoughtfully to each client's needs.
+With more than 12 lawyers in the group, experience representing both issuers and financial institutions, and a dedicated public finance tax partner, Parker Poe provides clients with responsive, thoughtful guidance as they navigate today's complicated municipal bond market.

-We combine the talent and experience of national bond firms with the unrivaled knowledge of local issues.
+We combine the talent and experience of national bond firms with our extensive knowledge of local issues.
 And as an integral part of a full-service firm, we can bring the resources of the entire firm to bear on any particular legal issue.
 Our areas of focus include financings for governmental, higher education, and charitable organizations, as well as tax compliance and IRS audits.

 Highlights of Our Public Finance Team

 Our team has pioneered a variety of innovating financing structures to help meet the ever-changing needs of our clients.
 Examples include:

 Government financings are our bread and butter.
-We have served as bond counsel for the State of North Carolina, special tax counsel to the State of South Carolina, and as bond counsel for hundreds of local governments throughout our geographic footprint.
+We have served as bond counsel for the State of North Carolina, special tax counsel to the State of South Carolina, bond counsel for the District of Columbia Housing Finance Agency (DCHFA), and bond counsel for hundreds of local governments throughout our geographic footprint.

 We are bond counsel for 14 of the 16 universities in the University of North Carolina system and many private colleges and universities.
 Our clients include research universities, nationally ranked liberal arts colleges, and regional colleges and universities.
 As with our other focus areas, we work with banks and underwriters on public offerings and other finance transactions for institutions of higher education.
 For example, we have served as underwriter's counsel on deals involving Georgetown University, Johns Hopkins University, and Morgan State University.